 On the facts provided Leena acquired crypto E for the purpose of disposal and needs to pay tax on the profit she made from selling it.

 Chen bought crypto B as a speculative investment intending to sell it for a profit when the price went up.

-Six months later an exchange he used offered users an opportunity to lend crypto B to the exchange and earn interest.
-Chen did this and received a small amount of interest paid in crypto B. Two months later he sold all his crypto B for a profit.
+Six months later an exchange he used offered users an opportunity to lend crypto B to the exchange and earn rewards (interest).
+Chen did this and received a small amount of reward income paid in crypto B. Two months later he sold all his crypto B for a profit.

 It is Chen’s purpose at the time he acquired crypto B that matters.
 The fact that he decided to use his cryptoasset for lending does not change the fact that his purpose when he bought crypto B was to sell it.

 Chen needs to pay tax on the reward income he received as well as on the profit he made from selling his crypto B. The reward income can be income for Chen twice.
 The reward income is taxable when it is received.
 Any profit made when it is sold is also income.
 To calculate the profit on the sale, the cost is the income amount when the reward was received.

 How you can prove what your purpose is